glimpseio/GGGrammar/README.md

 }
 """

-// parse the GGSpec from the JSON literal… let parsedSpec = try TopLevelUnitSpec.parseJSON(specJSON)
+// parse the GGSchema from the JSON literal… let parsedSpec = try TopLevelUnitSpec.parseJSON(specJSON)

 // …and also create the same spec in code